-We are honored that you have chosen our academy for your family and eager for you to join us in the pursuit of the truth, goodness, and beauty.
+We are honored that you have chosen our academy for your family and eager for you to join us in the pursuit of truth, goodness, and beauty.

 Parents/guardians, please take the time to read through our entire handbook.
 We encourage you to read pertinent portions with your students, such as the mission statement and honor code.
 Please note that we revise and improve the handbook annually, so re-reading is important for returning families as well.
 The following pages clarify many of the essential details that a family must understand to participate fully in our community.
 In effect, knowing the handbook helps your family to join the larger Archway Classical Academy ("ACA") and Great Hearts families as we share common values and expectations of one another.
-When you have finished reading the handbook, parents/guardians and student should complete and detach the mandatory signature page.
-Please return this page to the school office or your student's classroom teacher.
+When you have finished reading the handbook, parents/guardians and student should complete and submit the mandatory signature page.